 How to design and build cloud solutions on Azure

 I’m so glad to be part of this years Azure Spring Clean week.
-Kudos to Joe Carlyle and Thomas Thornton for their effort and for giving me a chance to present “my case”. 🙂 I will write/talk about building cloud solutions.
+Kudos to Joe Carlyle and Thomas Thornton for their effort in putting this event together, and for giving me a chance to present “my case”. 🙂 I will write/talk about building cloud solutions.
 The article will cover most of the baseline and resources.
 The embedded video talks about lessons learned during the process.

 Hint:Be sure to check other content, published during the week (March 13th – 17th) on: https://www.azurespringclean.com

 Setting the stage …